The system model of the physical layer of the DMR protocol

-Modern digital radio communication systems require high reliability and efficiency of data transmission, especially if there are risks of data distortion and mis-synchronisation.
-One of the key protocols used in professional mobile radio communications is DMR (Digital Mobile Radio), which provides digital voice and data transmission using efficient modulation and coding techniques.
+Modern digital radio communication systems require high reliability and efficiency of data transmission, especially if there are risks of data distortion and desynchronization.
+One of the key protocols used in professional mobile radio communications is DMR (Digital Mobile Radio), which provides digital voice and data transmission using efficient modulation and encoding techniques.

-This project considers a system model of the DMR protocol, including the complete signal processing chain, from packet generation to demodulation and synchronisation at the receiving end.
-Modelling of each stage of signal transmission allows to analyse the robustness of the system to various types of interference and distortion.
+This project examines the system model of the DMR protocol, which includes a complete signal processing chain, from packet generation to demodulation and synchronization on the receiving side.
+Modeling of each stage of signal transmission allows analyzing the system's resistance to various types of interference and distortion.

-The DMR protocol, like many other telecommunications standards, uses a layered architecture similar to the OSI (Open Systems Interconnection) model.
-The main DMR layers can be divided as follows.
+The DMR protocol, like many other telecommunication standards, uses a layered architecture similar to the OSI (Open Systems Interconnection) model.
+The main levels of DMR can be divided as follows.

-1. Physical Layer (PHY).
-Responsible for the transmission and reception of bit streams over the radio channel and includes modulation (4-FSK, FM), filtering, synchronisation and distortion correction in the channel (the physical layer also includes coding, but it is not considered in this example).
+Physical Layer (PHY).
+It is responsible for transmitting and receiving bit streams over the radio channel and includes modulations (4-FSK, FM), filtering, synchronization and distortion correction in the channel (encoding also belongs to the physical layer, but we do not consider it in this example).

-2. Data Link Layer (DLL).
-Provides reliable data transmission between nodes, manages access to the medium.
-Includes the generation of DMR packets, such as voice, signalling data.
+Data Link Layer (DLL).
+Provides reliable data transfer between nodes, manages access to the environment.
+It includes the generation of DMR packets, such as voice and signal data.
 This example demonstrates data packets.
-It may also include error control (CRC, FEC), logical channel management (TDMA, two slots), addressing (subscriber and group identification).
+It can also include error control (CRC, FEC), logical channel management (TDMA, two slots), addressing (identification of subscribers and groups).

-3. Network Layer (Network Layer).
+Network Layer.
 Provides routing and inter-network communication if the DMR is integrated into a larger system that includes the Internet.

-4. In some implementations there are additional layers: Transport Layer (if DMR works over IP) or, for example, Application Layer - support of services (voice, text messages, telemetry).
+In some implementations, there are additional layers: the transport layer (if DMR runs on top of IP) or, for example, the application Layer (Application Layer) – support for services (voice, text messages, telemetry).

-In the DMR standard, the focus is on the physical and data link layers, as these define the operation of the radio channel.
-Network functions are more often realised in infrastructure solutions (e.g. repeaters and control systems).
+The DMR standard focuses on the physical and channel layers, as they determine the operation of the radio channel.
+Network functions are more often implemented in infrastructure solutions (for example, in repeaters and control systems).

 function run_model( name_model)